YunchiZ/ECE-GY-9183-Project/README.md

 #### 1).
 Persistent Storage

-   We mount persistent volumes on Chameleon to store long-lived information.
-The data volume layout is shown as follows:
+   We use two object storage to store the original model file on Chameleon to store long-lived information, the first one called object-persist-project28-train is used to storage the datasheet and weight  The layout is shown as follows:

    ```
-   /mnt/monitor-data/ # General data storage (utilized by ETL and online service modules)
+   /mnt/object/monitor-data/ # General data storage (utilized by ETL and train container)
    ├── original/         # Raw Kaggle data
    │   └── dataset.csv
    |